'Der Besuch der alten Dame' – A Comprehensive A-Level German Study Guide

 The panther serves as a potent and multi-layered symbol that enriches the play's exploration of vengeance, justice, and the consequences of moral compromise.
 Its inclusion adds a surreal and metaphysical dimension to the narrative, contributing to the overall complexity and impact of Dürrenmatt's tragicomic examination of human behaviour and societal values.

-Theatrical Influences
+Theatrical and Other Influences

 While Dürrenmatt drew inspiration from various sources, the play exhibits a unique synthesis of dramatic elements, philosophical themes, and historical context that contribute to its enduring significance.